steveklabnik/rust_for_rubyists/book/chapter-11.md

 I want to talk about that import, but first, let's go over this `stdin()` business.
 Basically. `io::stdin()` will give you a reference to standard in.
-It implements an interface called `Reader`, which gives you access to the `read_line()` method.
+It only has the lowest-level of reading capabilities, so we wrap it in a `BufferedReader`, which gives us the `read_line()` method.
 This reads stuff up to a `\n` from whatever it's implemented on.
 So we grab that line, save it in a variable, and then print it out again.
 Super simple.

-The only thing that's annoying from Ruby is that you must type the `()` s when you use methods.
-So this won't work:

-    let input = io::stdin().read_line;

-    $ rust run fizzbuzz.rs
-    /home/steveklabnik/tmp/foo.rs:4:16: 4:37 error: attempted to take value of method `read_line` on type `@std::io::Reader:'static` (try writing an anonymous function)

-Oh well.
-It's not the end of the world.

-Anyway, what's up with this `use` shenanigans?
+This `unwrap_or` business we'll talk about in a minute.
+First, what's up with this `use` shenanigans?

 How to use `use`
 ----------------